Pivot-Madagascar/pridec-docker/README.md

 ## Usage (auto install)

+An example of an automated workflow using a shell script is available in the [pridec-pivot-update repo](https://github.com/Pivot-Madagascar/pridec-pivot-update/tree/main).

+The primary steps are:

-1. Create a directory for the dataElement you wish to predict
+1. Create a project directory for the dataElement you wish to predict
 2. Create `input` and `output` subdirectories
 3. Copy your `config.json` and `external_data.csv` into the `input` directory.
-See example files [here](https://github.com/Pivot-Madagascar/pridec-docker/tree/main/forecast_assets).
+See example files [here](https://github.com/Pivot-Madagascar/pridec-pivot-update/tree/main/forecast_assets).
-4. Create a `.env` file with the following variables:
+4. Create a `.env` file with the following variables at project directory:

 ```
 DHIS2_PRIDEC_URL="your-url"